SIGILL crash in nb_kernel with user tables and energygrp_table

 My gut feeling for your error would be that your coordinates are screwed up so you try to access table data beyond the end of the allocated memory.
 It might be easier to debug in the C kernels, which you force by setting the environment variable NOASSEMBLYLOOPS to any value.

-#5 Updated by Berk Hess about 11 years ago
+#5 Updated by Berk Hess over 11 years ago

 We should really add a -checkdist option to mdrun